dekuNukem/STM32_tutorials/lesson1_serial_helloworld/README.md

 We'll take a look at reading GPIO pins and using external interrupts in the next lesson.

 [CLICK ME TO GO TO NEXT LESSON](../lesson2_external_interrupt/README.md)

+## Questions?

+If you have any questions, feel free to [open an issue](https://github.com/dekuNukem/stm32_the_easy_way/issues) or email me at `dekunukem gmail com`.
+The former is preferable since it helps other people too.